Aesthetic distance: Aesthetic distance in fiction

-Violating the aesthetic distance

 Anything that pulls a viewer out of the reality of a work of fiction is said to be a violation of aesthetic distance.
 An easy example in theater or film is "breaking the fourth wall," when characters suspend the progress of the story to speak directly to the audience.
 When the aesthetic distance is deliberately violated in theater, it is known as the distancing effect, or Verfremdungseffekt, a concept coined by playwright Bertolt Brecht.

 Many examples of violating the aesthetic distance may also be found in meta-fiction.
 William Goldman, in The Princess Bride, repeatedly interrupts his own fairy tale to speak directly to the reader.
 In the musical, Stop the World I Want to Get Off, the protagonist, Littlechap, periodically stops the progress of the play to address the audience directly.

 In film, the aesthetic distance is often violated unintentionally.
 Examples might include a director's cameo, poor special effects, or perhaps blatant product placement - any can be enough to pull a viewer out of the reality of the film.
 David Mamet in On Directing Film asserts that any direct depiction of graphic sex or violence in film is an inherent violation of aesthetic distance, as audience members will instinctively make judgments as to whether or not what they just saw was real, and thus be pulled out of the story-telling.

+Aesthetic distance in therapy

+Aesthetic distance in therapeutic settings refers to the ideal balance of emotional engagement.
+Achieving this balance allows a person to both think and feel at an appropriate level without thoughts or feelings overshadowing each other, described by Scheff as "a balance of thought and feeling".
+Aesthetic distance involves feeling both danger of the stimuli being confronted and safety from it, making it particularly conducive to therapeutic healing from difficult emotions like grief and trauma.

+Aesthetic distance does not have to be a static balance, but can entail an effective movement between over- and under-distance.
+Over-distancing refers to emotional detachment, whereas under-distance entails an overwhelm of emotion; both are ineffective for catharsis.
+In drama therapy, the emotional distance is typically with a role.